 CIHI has held preliminary consultations in the areas of generic tools and renal care, and continues to work with stakeholders to advance a common approach to collecting and reporting on PROMs across Canada and to exploring other priority areas for PROMs standards.

-The PROMs Information Sheet provides additional information on CIHI’s PROMs program.
+The PROMs Information Sheet (PDF) provides additional information on CIHI’s PROMs program.

 Hip and knee arthroplasty were identified as initial areas of focus for PROMs because